vcmi/vcmi/docs/developers/Building_iOS.md

   -D BUNDLE_IDENTIFIER_PREFIX=com.MY-NAME
 ```

 By default build directory containing Xcode project will appear at `../build-ios-device-conan`, but you can change it with `-B` option.

+If you want to speed up the recompilation, add `-D ENABLE_CCACHE=ON`

 ### Building for device